gms298/Configuration-Management-using-Ansible/README.md

 2. Then run [this shell script]().

-	* The script will clone the simple web server App
+	* The script will clone this repository.
 	* After cloning, it runs the Ansible playbook to create a new AWS EC2 instance and then perform the necessary configuration management tasks.
 Finally the simple web server app is started automatically.